Trogir: History

 In the 3rd century BC, Tragurion (Ancient Greek: Τραγύριον, Tragyrion or Τραγούριον, Tragourion) was founded as a colony by Ancient Greek colonists on the Illyrian coast from the island of Vis, and it developed into a major port until the Roman period.
 The name comes from the Greek "tragos" (male goat) and "oros" (hill or mountain).
-Similarly, the name of the neighbouring island of Bua comes from the Ancient Greek "voua" (herd of cattle).
+Similarly, the name of the neighbouring island of Bua comes from the ancient Greek "voua" (herd of cattle).
 The sudden prosperity of Salona deprived Trogir of its importance.

 During the migration of Croats the citizens of the destroyed Salona escaped to Trogir.
 Initially the Roman Tragurium (Tragurium) was one of the Dalmatian City-States.
 From the 9th century on, Trogir paid tribute to Croatian rulers and to the Byzantine empire.
 The diocese of Trogir was established in the 11th century (abolished in 1828; it is now part of the Roman Catholic Archdiocese of Split-Makarska and has temporarily been a Latin titular bishopric).
-In 1107, it was chartered by the king of Hungary, Croatia and Dalmatia Coloman, gaining thus its autonomy as a town.
+In 1107, it was chartered by the king of Hungary, Croatia and Dalmatia, Coloman, gaining thus its autonomy as a town.

-In the year 1000, the Republic of Venice received submission from the Tragurium inhabitants and the city started since then to have commerce with the Italian peninsula enjoying cultural and economic improvements.
+In the year 1000, the Republic of Venice received submission from the Tragurium inhabitants and since then the city started to have commerce with the Italian peninsula, enjoying cultural and economic improvements.
 However, in 1105, it acknowledged the supremacy of Hungary, while retaining its municipal freedom, and received a charter in 1108.

 In 1123, Trogir was conquered and almost completely demolished by the Saracens.
-However, Trogir recovered in a short period to experience powerful economic prosperity in the 12th and the 13th centuries, with some autonomy under Venetian leadership.
+However, it recovered in a short period of time to experience powerful economic prosperity in the 12th and the 13th centuries, with some autonomy under Venetian leadership.
 In 1242, King Béla IV of Hungary found refuge there as he fled the Mongols, who were unable to storm the island city.
 In the 13th and the 14th centuries, members of the Šubić family were most frequently elected dukes by the citizens of Trogir; Mladen III (1348), according to the inscription on the sepulchral slab in the Cathedral of Trogir called "the shield of the Croats", was one of the most prominent Šubićs.
 In Dalmatian, the city was known as Tragur.